- Timescales for removing restrictions

 There is Acas advice on getting the coronavirus vaccine for work.

-Public health departments across Great Britain lead on workplace testing, HSE is not responsible for producing guidance on testing programmes.
+The respective governments’ public health departments lead on workplace testing, HSE is not responsible for producing guidance on testing programmes.

 - Scotland: Coronavirus (COVID-19): getting tested in Scotland